sleak-lbl/weekly-emails/items/citrain.md

 activities that intend to leverage HPC resources.

-NERSC is offering an introductory training session on how to use CI at NERSC The session is scheduled for Wednesday, July 7, from 10-11:30 am (Pacific time).
+NERSC is offering an introductory training session on how to use CI at NERSC The session is scheduled for next Wednesday, July 7, from 10-11:30 am (Pacific time).
 For more information and to register please see
 <https://www.nersc.gov/users/training/events/introduction-to-ci-at-nersc-july-7-2021/>.